researchgate/gradle-release/docs/configuration.rst

     The commit message for the commit that needs to happen in some VCS when creating a tag.
 Currently this setting is only used for subversion.

+.. confval:: newVersionCommitMessage

+    *Default: '[Gradle Release Plugin] - new version commit: '*

+    The commit message for the commit that happens after the tag has been created and the next version is set in the properties file.

+.. confval:: versionPropertyFile

+    *Default: 'gradle.properties'*

+    The name of the file that holds the version.

+.. confval:: versionProperties

+    *Default: []*

+    The name of the properties that will be written to the versionPropertyFile (TBD link). 'version' is always added to this list.

 Bazaar
 ------